 2. Does the IRS categorization impact how decisions are made among the various types of philanthropic organizations?

 Decisions within the philanthropic sector are strongly driven by mission.
 Though the IRS category of the organization may affect who has the power to make decisions, the decision-making process, and the reasons behind those decisions, of how funders determine the programs and strategic direction for their funding varies widely across philanthropies, no matter how the IRS categorizes the organization.
 Organizations have missions and through strategic planning strive to link funding priorities directly to that mission.
 Often funders use landscape analysis and solicit feedback from their research and patient community to help set strategic priorities and identify underserved areas or areas of highest impact.
+There is quite a bit of detail in this and the following paragraph.
+Maybe too much?

 The decision-making structure can vary widely depending on the size, structure, and mission of the organization.
 For example, both professional societies and foundations may be categorized as public charities, but professional societies may involve a system of staff as well as committees, councils, and boards of medical and scientific professionals.
 Foundations are more likely to be staff-driven but with a strong influence of the board of directors.
 Meanwhile, some funders are disease-specific while others fund the whole spectrum of science.
 Some focus on career development for scientists while others focus on accelerating the development of new therapies.
 Some have targeted missions while others have diverse portfolios that can include funding for arts or humanities in addition to science.
 It is critical to note that though some have flexibility to make and change policy quickly, or to negotiate on an individual basis, many do not.